 The only difference is that now we defined Point2D as struct, not as class.
 Point2D is a structure, a value type, so its instances behave like int and double.
-They are value types (not objects), which means they cannot be null and they are passed by value when taken as a method parameters.
+They are value types (not objects), which means they cannot be null and as method parameters, they are passed by value.

 Structures are Value Types

 Unlike classes, the structures are value types.
-To illustrate this we will play a bit with the Point2D structure:
+To illustrate this, we will play a bit with the Point2D structure: